codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

 ### Work with Workflow manifests

-* Toggle between the Git State, Desired State and Live State
+* Toggle between the Git State, Desired State, and Live State
 * Diff View of all three states
 * Edit mode for updates.
  Option to Run the Promotion Workflow and validate changes before committing them.